 “Because you threw it at him from two feet away and hit him in the eye!
 You’re lucky he wasn’t permanently injured, the school barely avoided a lawsuit!”

 I gave up.
 I wasn’t going to win an argument with someone who couldn’t put two and two together once all the clues were there.
+That must be why he's not a detective or a math teacher.
 I glanced up at the clock again.
-I decided I had enough.
+I decided I had reached my limit.

-“It’s officially summer time, you have no legal hold on me anymore.
-I heard your foolish speech out, I am now politely asking if I can leave.
+“It’s officially summer time and you no longer have a legal hold over me.
+I heard your foolish speech out and I am now politely asking if I can leave.
 Bear in mind, I can and I will leave anyway.”

-Mr. Krause took another few calming breaths and nodded.
-I tried to pick up the folder and take it, it did have my name on it after all, but he snatched it away and locked it in the large metal file cabinet behind him.
+Mr. Krause took a few calming breaths and then nodded.
+I tried to pick up the folder and take it, it did have my name on it after all, but he snatched it away and locked it in a large metal filing cabinet behind him.
 I was almost out the door when he spoke one last time.
 “I’m just trying to say, you made your time here a lot harder than it had to be by looking for crimes everywhere.
-High school is already tough, maybe think about giving it a rest and just making friends and having a fun time.
+High school is already tough enough, maybe think about giving it a rest and just making some friends and having a fun time.
 Crime will always be there in the future.”

 Add comment